 Mamushi-no-yu is a popular day-use hot spring in Itoshima and its name roughly translates to “snake bite antidote”, so you can expect the waters to be very soothing!
 The hot spring is located ten minutes on foot to Fukuyoshi River, which is home to many fireflies.
-Visitors gather at 8 p.m. at the entrance hall and a guide (Japanese language only) takes the group to the best viewing spots (total of 20 min. on foot).
+Visitors gather at 8 p.m. in front of the entrance to the Mamushi-no-yu spa and a guide (Japanese speaking only) takes the group to the best viewing spots near the Mamushi-no-yu’s parking lot.

 • 2380-1 Nijo-yoshii, Itoshima City, Fukuoka

 The area of Toho-mura is well-known for production of Koishiwara ware and Takatori ware.
 It’s located at the headwaters of the three rivers, Hoshuyama River, Ohi River and Koishiwara River.
 From late May to mid-June, you can enjoy the spectacle of glowing fireflies in the night sky of Hoshuyama.
 Due to the heavy rains that fell in northern Kyushu in 2017, the number of fireflies might be fewer but residents are working to protect and nurture fireflies, and their numbers are gradually increasing.
 At Tanadashinsui Park (there is a parking lot), where you can relax and enjoy fantastic firefly viewing at night.

 Around the Machida River area, a tributary of the Chikugo River, which flows through a hot spring town, you can see many different types of fireflies.
 From late May to early July, three species of fireflies can be seen: in late May, Genji-botaru, in mid-June, Heike-botaru and in early July, and Hime-botaru.